 People often worry they have type 2 diabetes when leg wounds resist healing.
 However, leg sores or wounds that don’t heal can also point to circulatory problems.
 A vein expert can run diagnostic physical examinations to determine if your problem is caused by a vein disorder.

-Why Should I See a Vein Expert?
+Why Should I See a Vein Specialist?

 As noted above, if you leave varicose or spider veins untreated, serious complications can occur.
 The most significant risk of leaving varicose veins untreated is the risk of developing a pulmonary embolism.